mvdnbrk/gtin/README.md

 ## Usage

+Laravel 5.5 uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.

-Open your `config/app.php` file and add the ServiceProvider to the providers array:
+If you don't use auto-discovery, open your `config/app.php` file and add the ServiceProvider to the providers array:

 ```
 'providers' => [
 	...

 	Heyhoo\Gtin\ValidationServiceProvider::class,

 	...
 ],
 ```